graphile/graphile.github.io/src/pages/postgraphile/index.md

 webpages or mobile apps, leveraging the security features built in to PostgreSQL.
-Used this way, backend developers can focus solely on specifying the data schema, business logic and permissions using trusted and familiar PostgreSQL - PostGraphile handles making that available as a GraphQL API.
+Used this way, backend developers can focus solely on specifying the data schema, business logic and permissions using trusted and familiar PostgreSQL - PostGraphile handles making that available as a high-performance, low-latency GraphQL API.

 </div>
 </div>